Photo by Delmas Lehamn / Shutterstock

 VIETNAM WAR MEMORIAL | Washington, D.C.

 The Vietnam War is engrained on our nation’s soul.
 The main part of the Vietnam War Memorial sits in Constitution Gardens, adjacent to the National Mall.
-Designed by Maya Lin, it is considered one of the most moving war memorials in the country.
+Designed by Maya Lin, it is considered one of the most moving soldier memorial in the country.
 The Memorial Wall features 140 panels listing more than 58,000 names of the service men and women who lost their life and those that are still unaccounted for after the war.
 While simple in design and concept, the effect is powerful.
 Many visitors come to see their loved one’s name on the wall.
 The names are listed alphabetically and a catalog near the entrance can be used to find the location of any name.
 The memorial also includes The Three Servicemen Statue and the Vietnam Women’s Memorial—all worth taking your time to pay respects.

 The Plume at The Jefferson